fredeerock/vm-kube/README.md

 ## Setup

-The first section assumes you have VirtualBox installed and CentOS 7.5 Minimal images on hand.
+The first section assumes you have VirtualBox installed and a CentOS 7.5 Minimal iso on hand.

 1. Create Host Only Adapter (IP: 192.168.56.1/24 & No DHCP)
 2. Create 1 Master VM